kkreiser/PierceMounds/index.md

 ![Image](historic.PNG)

-## There are multipile mounds that make up a site.
+## There are multipile mounds that make up the site.

 ![Image](a.PNG)